WorldWideTelescope/wwt-webgl-engine/docs/engine/engine-pinia-index.md

 </style>
 ```

-By having your app extend the [[WWTAwareComponent]] component, you get [TypeScript]
+By having your app extend the {@link WWTAwareComponent} component, you get
-definitions of all of the properties, getters, and actions that allow
+[TypeScript] definitions of all of the properties, getters, and actions that
-you to observe the WWT component and control it programmatically.
+allow you to observe the WWT component and control it programmatically.

 The associated main application file might look like this: